 I have been on a mission this past month to ferret out the truth of what works.
 Why?
-Because I think with all the noise we hear, the distractions we have, the directives, the email, the movies, the tv, the books … the career, the family, the friends, the hobbies, the trips … truth can be missed, truth can be disguised, and truth can hide in plain sight even when we search for it …
+Because I think with all of the noise we hear (like the distractions we have, the directives, the email, the movies, the TV, the books, the career, the family, the friends, the hobbies, the trips and so on) that the truth can be missed, that the truth can be disguised, and that the truth can hide in plain sight even when we search for it.

 And when we hear the truth that doesn’t make sense to us, we tend to ignore it, laugh at it, fight it, and then, ultimately, … accept it.
 Truth always finds a way.
 Always.

-In fact, one of my favorite heroes had this to say:
+In fact, one of my favorite heroes was quoted as saying:

 First they ignore you, then they laugh at you, then they fight you, and then you win – Gandhi

-For me, there is one truth that I am in search of:
+For me, there is only one truth that I am in search of:

 How about you?
 What sort of truth hunt are you on?

-- Listening – Listening to the people, and also, getting in touch with one’s inner voice
+- Listening – Listening to people, and also, getting in touch with one’s inner voice.

-- Healing – Many people have broken spirits and have suffered from a variety of emotional hurts, leaders recognize and show a path to that healing
+- Healing – Many people have broken spirits and have suffered from a variety of emotional hurts that leaders need to recognize and then show a path to healing.

-- Persuasion – To convince others to act in accordance with your point of view for the greater good
+- Persuasion – To convince others to act in accordance with one’s point of view for the greater good.

 - Great institutions are a fusion of great ideas and great people .
 Neither will succeed without the other.

 - The test of greatness in a dream is that it has the energy to raise people up to a place where they can face the future with grace.